maurodiogodev/Universe/README.md

 ### 📋 About the Project

 Universe Explorer is an SPA that allows users to navigate between different pages about the universe and space exploration without reloading the entire page.
-The project was developed as part of my front-end web development learning, with specific focus on:
+The project implements front-end web development concepts, with specific focus on:

 - Implementing front-end routes without frameworks
 - Manipulating browser navigation history